 Starting Feb.
 7, 2020, 18-year-olds in Alabama could train for a career as a tractor-trailer driver, under one of the state’s newest laws.

 Act No. 2019 – 249 by Rep. Dexter Grimsley, D-Newville, and Sen. Donnie Chesteen, R-Geneva, allows those between age 18 and 21 to seek a Class A commercial driver’s license to operate tractor-trailer or tank vehicles inside the state lines if the loads are not hazardous or oversized.

 The new drivers must meet training and testing guidelines set forth by the Federal Motor Carrier Safety Administration and the Alabama Law Enforcement Agency.
-Under current state law, drivers must wait until they are 21 in Alabama to seek such a license.
-Once this law is effective, Alabama will become the 49th state to allow 18-year-olds to have commercial driver’s licenses restricted for use within the state.
+Under previous state law, drivers had to wait until they were 21 in Alabama to seek such a license.
+Alabama is now the 49th state to allow 18-year-olds to have commercial driver’s licenses restricted for use within the state.

 Many potential truck drivers in Alabama were being lost to other industries by the time they reached the age of 21, contended a coalition of business groups that supported this legislation, including the Alabama Retail Association.
-This new law will allow Alabama retailers that rely on trucks to move goods to better compete with surrounding states that do not have the same age restrictions.
+This new law allows Alabama retailers that rely on trucks to move goods to better compete with surrounding states that do not have the same age restrictions.

 Meanwhile, pending federal legislation and a pilot program announced on the Federal Register would open interstate commercial driving to younger drivers.
 Nationwide, interstate, or cross-country, commercial driver’s licenses are only available to those 21 or older.